-- The idea is to represent a suffix tree node v representing a factor $S_v$ by the suffix array interval of the suffixes that begin with $S_v$ .
+- The idea is to represent a suffix tree node v representing a factor S_v by the suffix array interval of the suffixes that begin with S_v .
 That interval contains exactly the suffixes that are in the subtree rooted at v. - The additional arrays support navigation in the suffix tree using this representation: one array along the regular edges, the other along suffix links.

 With all the additional arrays the suffix array is not very space efficient data structure any more.
 Nowadays suffix arrays and trees are often replaced with compressed text indexes that provide the same functionality in much smaller space.
-These will be covered in the course Data Compression Techniques.